 Mattresses are a common household item and can be costly depending on the type purchased.
 Once used most people dispose of it rather than recycle the mattress.
-With a little effort you can actually convert them into other useful items in the house.
-For example, the most common types such as memory foam can be cut to smaller pieces and the resulting cushions used as smaller beds for the kids, car seats and used in the kernels as sleeping mats for the dogs.
-Not only is it an idea to dissect in order to recycle into other goods, but can also help in the disposal process in order to perhaps fit into your vehicle.
+With a little effort, you can convert them into other useful items in the house.
+For example, the most common types such as viscoelastic memory foam can be cut to smaller pieces and the resulting cushions used as smaller beds for the kids, car seats and used in the kernels as sleeping mats for the dogs.
+Not only is it an idea to dissect to recycle into other goods, but can also help in the disposal process in order to perhaps fit into your vehicle.

 - A pair of scissors

 - Dremel tool with a fiberglass reinforced cutting wheel

 - Strong sewing thread

 - Sharp scalpel

 - Tape measure

 Step 1: Cut Through The Outer Covering